richardoppiyo/book-a-lawyer-App-backend/README.md

 ## Built With

-- Ruby
+- Ruby version 3.1.2
-- Ruby on Rails
+- Rails 7.0.3
-- PostgreSQL
+- PostgreSQL v 1.1
+- Devise gem,
+- Cancancan gem
-- Devise gem, Cancancan gem and JWT gem
+- JWT gem

 ## Hosting services

 - The project is hosted on Heruku
-- AWS Cloud services is used for hosting the images uploaded to the project.
+- AWS web service S3 use as a storage service.

 ## Configuration and set-up

 Kindly ensure the following environments have been installed on you system:
-+ Node.js
-+ Ruby version 3.1+
++ Ruby
 + PostgreSQL
 + Rails